certtools/intelmq/docs/user/eventdb.rst

 EventDB Utilities
 -----------------

-Some scripts related to the eventdb are located in the `contrib/eventdb <https://github.com/certtools/intelmq/tree/develop/contrib/eventdb>`_ folder in the IntelMQ git repository.
+Some scripts related to the EventDB are located in the `contrib/eventdb <https://github.com/certtools/intelmq/tree/develop/contrib/eventdb>`_ folder in the IntelMQ git repository.

 Apply Malware Name Mapping
 --------------------------

-The `apply_mapping_eventdb.py` script applies the malware name mapping to the eventdb.
+The `apply_mapping_eventdb.py` script applies the malware name mapping to the EventDB.
 Source and destination columns can be given, also a local file.
 If no local file is present, the mapping can be downloaded on demand.
 It queries the database for all distinct malware names with the taxonomy "malicious-code" and sets another column to the malware family name.